jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

+Researcher:»almost nothing?«

-»almost nothing?« »Yes, there was a brief mail that they got the design but I was unsure if that anonymous person actually gave it to the people who can decide something.
+Participant: »Yes, there was a brief mail that they got the design but I was unsure if that person actually gave it to the people who can decide something.
 That waiting just sucks.«

 </div>